 How everything began

 Already around two weeks before we had to go to the hospital, the trouble began.
 We were in Chiang Mai, our last stop in Thailand before crossing the border to Myanmar.
 That’s when Eduardo got hemorrhoids.
-It was a really bad timing as we were basically planning to walk a lot and take many buses in Myanmar.
+It was really bad timing as we were basically planning to walk a lot and take many buses in Myanmar.
 An ointment from the pharmacy in Chiang Mai remedied a little.
 Using Google Translator we could describe the pharmacist what the problem was and got what he thought was most helpful.

 And it actually helped until our bicycle tour and hiking in Pyin Oo Lwin after spending around 14 days in Myanmar.
 The next day, we had a 7-hour train ride from Pyin Oo Lwin to Hsipaw and Eduardo felt really bad sitting on the uncomfortable seats for such a long time.
 From now on, it got worse every day.